CMCE Lightning units in Airports

 Recreation and Sports Fields

-Costing Millions of Dollars in asset Damages
+Costing Millions of $$$ in asset Damages

 and loss of Production